 AS AN IMMUNOMODULATOR

-The betaglucans in VINMOS are the natural stimulants of the innate immune system which stimulates greater immune response.
+The betaglucans in VINMOS are the natural stimulants of the innate immune system which stimulates the greater immune response.
 The betaglucans bind to the phagocytic cells to produce more cytokines.
 The production of cytokines will trigger a “chain reaction”, inducing a higher immune status in animals, making them better to resist opportunistic infections.

 - Improves overall performance (feed intake, weight gain, FCR, etc.).